staticjinja/staticjinja/CONTRIBUTING.md

 2. Fork the repo.
 3. Make your changes, and test them with `tox`.
 4. Push to your fork and submit a pull request.
+5. Check that the Travis CI tests pass.

-## Testing your changes with tox
+## Testing your changes

-You can test your changes with tox (http://tox.readthedocs.org/en/latest/), which you can install with:
+You can test your changes with [tox](http://tox.readthedocs.org/en/latest/), which you can install with:

     $ pip install tox